philpagel/ET44.py/README.md

     # show the frequency range supported by your device
     print(lcr.freqrange)

-In order to get/set the measurement frequency, use the `freq` method:
+In order to get/set the measurement frequency, use the `freq` property:

     # print frequency
     print(lcr.freq)